 d.
 Certified Risk and Compliance Management Professional in Insurance and Reinsurance - CRCMP(Re)I.

 There are programs offered by the International Association of Risk and Compliance Professionals (IARCP, https://www.risk-compliance-association.com).
-The SOXCPA and the IARCP are both wholly owned by Compliance LLC.
+The BiiiCPA and the IARCP are both wholly owned by Compliance LLC.

 For example, you can purchase the CBiiiPro program for $297, and then purchase the CRCMP program for $197 (instead of $297), and/or the CSTE-B3 program for $197 (instead of $297).

 The CRCMP has become one of the most recognized programs in risk management and compliance.
 There are CRCMPs in 32 countries.
-Companies and organizations like Accenture, American Express, USAA etc. consider the CRCMP a preferred certificate.
+Companies and organizations around the world consider the CRCMP a preferred certificate.
 You can find more at: https://www.risk-compliance-association.com/CRCMP_Jobs_Careers.pdf

 4. Why do you accept payments via PayPal only, for the distance learning programs?

 There are important threats to data security in today's IT landscape.
 On top of that, new data protection regulations around the world put tough requirements on organisations that store “personally identifiable data”, including credit card information.
 These two factors could increase the cost of our programs dramatically.

 We accept payments via PayPal for the distance learning programs, to minimize the cost of compliance and administration.
 PayPal keeps and protects your financial information, not us, so we can keep the cost of the program so low.

 With PayPal you have some additional benefits.
 You can keep the program for 59 days to evaluate it, and if you do not like it, you can simply send us an email and ask for a full refund, no questions asked.
 We will refund your payment in less than 24 hours.